Do you think the newest thing is the best?

 Related hot springs

-You would realize a superior source of the spring enables makes the facility stay alive.
+You will realize a superior source of the spring enables makes the facility stay alive.